-Unlike other tokens where a significant proportion of the governance token is retained by the founding team, Compound Labs issued all its tokens at once.
+Unlike other tokens, where the founding team retains a significant proportion of the governance token, Compound Labs issued all its tokens at once.
 They distributed the 10Mn COMP tokens as follows:

 - 50% to 60 stakeholders who built the protocol

 - 50% to the 20-30,000 suppliers and borrowers who were active on the protocol at the time.
 The airdrop (distribution) of Comp was proportional to the volume of what they were doing on the platform.

 COMP holders are incentivized to do the best things for the protocol otherwise they will lose out to the competition.
 The protocol is open to everybody which means that they cannot block someone.

 At the same time, there is no central authority and no parameter to allow the diversion of funds.
 No one can make an arbitrary move, like the blocking of certain addresses, unless the community votes on it.

 The governance mechanism relies on quorum voting.
 This means you need to have a minimum threshold to change parameters.